+Factoring is a system of selling receivables to a financial institution or a factor usually on a 'non-recourse' basis.
 Factoring, as a fund based financial service, provides resources to finance receivables as well as facilities the collection of receivables.
 It is another method of raising short-term finance through account receivable credit offered by commercial banks and factors.
 A commercial bank may provide finance by discounting the bills or invoices of its customers.
 Thus, a firm gets immediate payment for sales made on credit.
 A factor is a financial institution which offers services relating to management and financing of debts arising out of credit sales.
 Factoring is becoming popular all over the world on account of various services offered by the institutions engaged in it.
 Factors render services varying from bill discounting facilities offered by commercial banks to a total take-over of administration of credit sales including maintenance of sales ledger, collection of accounts receivables, credit control and protection from bad debts, provision of finance and rendering of advisory services to their clients.
 Factoring, may be on a recourse basis, where the risk of bad debts is borne by the client, or on a non-recourse basis, where the risk of credit is borne by the factor.

 At present, factoring in India is rendered by only a few financial institutions on a recourse basis.
 However, the Report of the Working Group on Money Market (Vaghul Committee) constituted by the Reserve Bank of India has recommended that banks should be encouraged to set up factoring divisions to provide speedy finance to the corporate entities.

 Inspite of many services offered by factoring, it suffers from certain limitations.
 The most critical fall outs of factoring include (i) the high cost of factoring as compared to other sources of short-term finance, (ii) the perception of financial weakness about the firm availing factoring services, and (iii) adverse impact of tough stance taken by factor, against a defaulting buyer, upon the borrower resulting into reduced future sales.